Select year and Image:

 36" x 24" inches

-This is one of a series of works inspired by the May Ball is are held at the colleges of Cambridge University.
+This is one of a series of works inspired by the May Ball which are held at the colleges of Cambridge University.

 The tradition of May Balls in Cambridge started in the 1830s with the first official one being the First and Third Trinity Boat Club May Ball in 1866.
 It is thought they developed from the celebrations surrounding successes in the May Bumps - a set of rowing races which used to take place before the university examinations in May each year.